eclipse-archived/ceylon-lang.org/blog/2011-12-02-positional-invocation.md

 that you really don't have to know a great deal about compilers, or even the JVM to be able to contribute something genuinely useful.

+## Note

+Since this post was originally written the `Natural` type has since been remove from `ceylon.language`.